 - ETAs updated in real time.
 Based on weather, traffic, and other conditions your buyers are provided reliable and accurate estimated times of arrival.

 Using a Route Planner App to Reduce “Windshield Time” & Save Money

-However, even for the largest delivery operations, the case for route optimization software is airtight.
+However, even for the largest delivery operations, the case for a route optimization app and software is airtight.
 UPS, for example, saves millions of dollars on gas, wear-and-tear on their trucks, and insurance premiums by using route optimization software.
 They use it for trip planning and ensuring safe driving habits for their delivery truck drivers.

-Delivery truck driver salaries and fuel costs account for almost 60% of the total cost per mile incurred by your delivery operation.
+Truck delivery driver salaries and fuel costs account for almost 60% of the total cost per mile incurred by your delivery operation.
 Even a marginal reduction in mileage—and therefore fuel consumption—saves you hundreds, if not thousands, of dollars.
 And by optimizing your routes and reducing “windshield time” for your delivery truck drivers, you can enable your existing team to service more customers.
 That reduces your delivery and servicing costs on a per-customer basis.